rekky1aws/perfect-pitch/README.md

 php -S 0.0.0.0:8000
 ```

+You can do it to see all errors and warning.
-All commands must be started in different instances of terminal
+All commands must be started in different instances of terminal.

+Otherwise, you can execute `bin/run` to execute all commands above.
+You'll only be able to see the logs for TypeScript Compilation.